 Directions

-- Brown sausage, beef, onion, garlic in a large pot.
-Drain grease.
+- Brown the sausage, beef, onion, and garlic in a large pot, then drain the fat.

-- Stir in crushed tomatoes, sauce, paste, and water.
+- Stir in the crushed tomatoes, tomato sauce, tomato paste, and water.

-- Add sugar, basil, seasoning, fennel, salt, pepper.
-Mix well.
+- Season with sugar, basil, Italian seasoning, fennel, salt, and pepper.

-- Cover and simmer on low for 90 minutes, stirring every so often.
+- Cover and simmer on low heat for 1.5 hours, stirring occasionally.

 Notes